wics-uw/website/content/W2016/W16-event-gitworkshop.md

 What is Git?
 Why are people always telling me to make branches?
 How does one contribute to an open-source project?
 We’ll be answering all these questions and more at our Intro to Git and Open Source Software Workshop!
-Fatema will to explain the basics of Git, and by the end of the workshop all participants will have submitted a pull request to a public repository.
+Fatema will explain the basics of Git, and by the end of the workshop all participants will have submitted a pull request to a public repository.
 Upper year mentors will be around to answer questions and dinner will be provided!